About > Selected Reviews

 Ken Weathersby: ("Time After Time") From sculpture to painting

-by / TWO COATS OF PAINT
+by Sharon Butler / TWO COATS OF PAINT

 Ken Weathersby, “Time After Time” at Minus Space, installation view.